About pUrNamA

 They have been the medicine to help me get through the darkest of times.

-From learning temple dance as a child in Bali, to drumming in Marrakech, to attending plant ceremonies in Peru – whenever I felt like I was straying too far away, these experiences brought me back to Source and the ancient wisdom in my soul.
+From learning temple dance as a child in Bali, to drumming with brothers in Marrakech, to attending ceremonies in the jungles of Peru – whenever I felt like I was straying too far away, these experiences brought me back to Source and the ancient wisdom of my soul.

 This is why I am dedicated to be an artist - to share some of this light with you, and with the world.